Hanser Alberto: Baltimore Orioles

 Alberto bounced around and was claimed off waivers several times during the offseason following the 2018 campaign.
 Alberto was claimed from the Rangers by the New York Yankees on November 2, 2018, but was then designated for assignment on January 11, 2019, as a result of the Yankees re-signing Zack Britton.
 A few hours later, the Orioles claimed him off waivers, but on February 19, the team designated him for assignment to make room for Josh Osich.
 Three days later, on February 22, he was claimed by the San Francisco Giants, but after only a week with the team, he rejoined the Orioles on March 1.

 Alberto was pressed into service as a relief pitcher in the ninth inning of a 15–3 loss to the New York Yankees at Camden Yards on April 7, 2019.
 With the score 13–3, he hit a batter, surrendered a two-run homer, walked a pair and got a force out and two flyouts.
 He joined teammates Renato Núñez and Anthony Santander as the third Oriole within a three-week span to achieve his own first-ever five-hit game in a 14–2 win over the Kansas City Royals at Kauffman Stadium on August 30, 2019.
 This occurred within a calendar month for the first time since Wally Moses, Frankie Hayes and Lou Finney did it with the Philadelphia Athletics in July 1936.

 Alberto enjoyed a career year offensively, hitting .305/.329/.422 with 12 home runs and 51 runs batted in.
 He had the lowest strikeout percentage in baseball (9.1%), led the majors in at bats per strikeout (10.5), and led the American League in bunt hits (9).

 He also swung at the highest percentage of pitches outside the strike zone of all American League batters (47.6%), and had the lowest Hard Contact Percentage of all major league batters, at 24.6%.

-In 2020 for the Orioles, Alberto slashed .283/.306/.393 with 3 home runs and 22 RBI.
-He was non-tendered by the Orioles on December 2, 2020 and was released the same day.
+In 2020 for the Orioles, Alberto slashed .283/.306/.393 with three home runs and 22 RBIs.
+He was non-tendered by the Orioles on December 2, 2020, and was released the same day.
 He had been expected to get a $2–4 million raise in his first year of arbitration eligibility.

 Kansas City Royals

 On January 31, 2021, Alberto signed a minor league contract with the Kansas City Royals organization.
 On March 29, 2021, Alberto was selected to the 40-man roster.
-Alberto played in 103 games for the Royals, hitting .270 with 2 home runs and 24 RBI's.
+Alberto played in 103 games for the Royals, hitting .270 with two home runs and 24 RBIs.
 On October 29, Alberto elected free agency.